MarcoToppino/ArtLounge3e/README.md

         - **Header**

             - Clicking on the main logo will bring the customer back to the landing page.
+            - clicking on the hamburge icon (on small screens) shows the full navigation bar, using all the available space to allow easy tapping on the links.

         - **Navigation Bar**

-            - Hovering on the different navigation bar's links will trigger hover effect, highlighting the link for the customer.

             - Clicking on the navigation bar's links will bring the customer to the specified page.

+            - In each different page, the navbar shows which page is active, with an underline on large screens, and a coloured background on small screens, highlighting the link for the customer.

         - **Footer**

             - Clicking on the social media links will open the specific website on a new tab.

-    - Treatments Page
+    - Index Page

-        - Hovering on the book button link on each treatment section will trigger hover effect, highlighting the button for the customer.
+        - Clicking on the schedule button link, the schedule page is shown

-        - Clicking on the book button link on each treatment section will bring the customer to the book now page.
+        - clicking on each experience section button link, the relevan section of the experience page is opened and focused on.

+    - Schedule Page
+        - Clicking on the partners logos, the relevant website is opened on a new tab
+        - Clicking on the Book Your Spot buttons, the Contact page is opened.

+    - Experiences Page
+        - Clicking on the Get in Touch / Book a session / Register buttons, the Contact page is opened.

     - Book Now Page

-        - When filling out the book now form, the customer is required to complete all fields before submitting.
+        - When filling out the book now form, the Customer is required to complete all fields before submitting.

-        - Hovering over the book button will trigger hover effect, highlighting the button for the customer.

-        - Clicking and dragging on the map in the find us section will move the area shown on the map.

-        - Clicking the plus and minus buttons changes the zoom of the map.
+        - The e-mail input field requires the correct e-mail format.
+        - The submit button sends the data from the form to the server in the correct format.

 [Back to top ⇧](#ArtLounge3e)